vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 ### Execute one of the provided scripts

 Originally, the project had to be solved without PyTorch.
-Execute the original solution with this command that will display the iterative development of the network:
+Execute the original solution with this command that will display the iterative development of the network (see description below):

 ```
 cd 2-6_orig
 python sentiment_analysis_full.py
 ```

-Alternatively, execute the final network with:
+Alternatively, execute the final network with (see Version 4 in the description below):

 ```
 cd 2-6_orig